 The only solution to this problem is to recode the game using HTML5 web technologies and this redevelopment process is definitely not cheap.
 Keeping this in mind, we should expect only the major Flash game titles having large communities of players to make this transition.
-Otherwise, if you still would like to enjoy the good old flash-based games you used to play, refer to the Flashpoint project.
-These guys have worked hard to save over 49,000 games and more than 3,600 Flash animations through their web game preservation project.
+Otherwise, if you still would like to enjoy the good old flash-based games you used to play, refer to the BlueMaxima’s Flashpoint project.
+These guys have worked hard to save over 100,000 games and more than 10,000 Flash animations on 35 different platforms through their web game preservation project.

 HTML5 as the new web standard for multimedia content

 Still wondering what will replace Flash?
 HTML5 and related technologies have been stepping on its heels for quite a while and now they are ready to take the throne.
 The latest version of HTML excels at adaptive content rendering – an area which was previously a serious setback.
 It also works smoothly for building mobile-ready applications, providing rich APIs whereas Flash was always struggling to accommodate mobile devices.

 HTML5 is the latest development of the open web standards that allows creating more powerful and diverse websites with sophisticated multimedia and 2D/3D presentation technology built right in to allow immersive content viewing.
 With the help of native <video> and <audio> components, along with excessive JavasScript API to control interactive graphics, developers can embed first-class audio, video, and effects without the need to rely on third-party plugins such as Adobe Flash player.

 HTML5 also presents intuitive and simple tools for creating subtitles and chapters in audio and video content, as well as Real-Time Communication (WebRTC) technology for controlling videoconferencing.

 These simple open-source tools create a boundless environment for developers to build web products that can be used across all modern platforms, including touch-based devices.